 Local Products will be Eligible Following Fall 2013 Semester

-Duffy helped guide the Red Storm to a 71-28 record, three straight NCAA Tournament appearances - including the 2012 Sweet 16 - and three straight 20-plus win seasons in her three years on the bench.
+At St. John's, Coach Duffy helped guide the Red Storm to a 71-28 record, three straight NCAA Tournament appearances - including the 2012 Sweet 16 - and three straight 20-plus win seasons in her three years on the bench.
 She made an immediate impact in her first year on the sidelines, as St. John's not only earned its first NCAA Tournament berth since 2006 but also had the most wins (25) in 27 years, including a victory over Duffy's alma mater, Notre Dame, which was ranked fourth in the country at the time.

 In her final season in Queens, the Red Storm advanced to its first-ever Sweet 16 as a No. 3 seed, the highest in program history, and finished the season ranked in the top 15 in both major polls.

-Duffy's extensive knowledge of the game of basketball is derived from her highly decorated collegiate playing career at Notre Dame, her time with USA Basketball and her successful professional career.
+Coach Duffy's extensive knowledge of the game of basketball is derived from her highly decorated collegiate playing career at Notre Dame, her time with USA Basketball and her successful professional career.

-A four-year letterwinner for the Fighting Irish from 2002-06, while Tsipis was an assistant coach in South Bend, Duffy helped lead Notre Dame to four straight NCAA Tournament appearances, including two Sweet 16 berths.
+A four-year letterwinner for the Fighting Irish from 2002-06, while Tsipis was an assistant coach in South Bend, Duffy helped led Notre Dame to four straight NCAA Tournament appearances, including two Sweet 16 berths.
 A southpaw point guard, Duffy finished her career as the third player in Notre Dame history to amass 1,000 points, 500 assists and 200 steals, and her career scoring total of 1,290 points ranks 17th in school history.

 Duffy was honored as an Associated Press and Kodak All-American honorable mention in 2005 and 2006 and was both a John Wooden Award finalist and a Nancy Lieberman Award finalist in her final season with the Irish.
 In addition, that year she won the prestigious Frances Pomeroy Naismith Award, which is given annually to the nation's top women's point guard under 5-foot-8.
 Duffy was also a two-time All-BIG EAST first team selection (2005-06), the 2006 BIG EAST/Aeropostale Scholar-Athlete of the Year and a 2006 CoSIDA/ESPN the Magazine first team Academic All-American.